Giftbit/lightrail-stripe-java/README.md

 The Stripe parameter could be:

-- `token`, indicating a Stripe token, or
+- `source`, indicating a Stripe token, or
 - `customer`, indicating a Stripe customer ID.

 Here is a simple example: